ShreeyashGhodke/Customer-Purchasing-Pattern-Analysis/README.md

 ## H. Inferences

-1.There are 4% of customers 'At Risk' who neither visits frquently nor gives significant Order Value.
+1.There are 4% of customers 'At Risk' who neither visits frequently nor gives significant Order Value.

-2.20%$ customers are 'Irregular' who does not buys frequently which are less than 'Regular' customers (16%).
+2. 20%$ customers are 'Irregular' who does not buys frequently which are less than 'Regular' customers (16%).

 3.Only 7% customers are 'Loyal' who are frequent as well as give big order values.